Blue Mountains Comunity Land Trust

 We are generously supported and auspiced by Belong Blue Mountains.
 Belong provide a meeting space, administative support and a way for people to make tax deductible donations.

-We began as a grassroots initiative in 2021 in response to the worsening housing crisis and while we knew the underlying issues and the need to advocate for government for change, we decided to proactively implement solutions to safeguard our community, particularly those most impacted by dispossession and displacement.
-The idea of the Community Land Trust suited our goals and ambitions as it was a model that could enable self-determination and a variety of solutions to the housing crisis that were responsive to place.
+BMCLT began as a grassroots initiative in 2021 in response to the worsening housing crisis.
+And while we knew the underlying issues and the need to advocate for government for change, we decided to proactively implement solutions to safeguard our community, particularly those most impacted by dispossession and displacement.
+The idea of the Community Land Trust suited our goals and ambitions as a model that could enable self-determination and a variety of solutions to the housing crisis that were responsive to place.

 Grassroots